-Access to notes can help families and caregivers manage care across health systems more effectively, while teaching children to be more engaged with their health.
+Access to notes can help families and care partners manage care across health systems more effectively while teaching children to be more engaged with their health.

-How Families and Caregivers Can Use Open Notes
+How Families and Care Partners Can Use Open Notes

 Manage your child’s health care.
 Open notes provide the ability to access your child’s visit notes wherever and whenever you want to remind yourself and your child what was discussed during an office visit.
 Reviewing the record and the notes can help make sure that everyone understands the treatment plan and is on the same page with the care team for next steps.

 “Reading open notes can help people manage their health care and the care of others in a way that makes them feel more confident, prepared, and in control.”

 Communicate concerns.
 Reviewing the notes is important for several reasons.
 Some families and care partners may help identify possible mistakes in the note, and can help improve note accuracy by sharing these with their health care team.
 It is also important to let the care team know if you and your child don’t understand the care plan, or are unable to follow the recommended next steps after reading the note.